holtbp/trip_tips/README.md

 ## TODO
 Turn these items into GitHub Issues:

-* Register for account
-  * Confirm email
-  * Forgot password
-* Browsing
-  * Implement toggling of getaways to public/private viewing
-  * Allow users to view public getaways
-  * Allow users to view all sights w/ stats
-    * Number of people that have been to a sight
-    * Number of people who have added sight to a getaway
-* Tips for travel
-  * Show local currency (DONE) - maybe a link to exchange rate?
-  * Show country code (DONE) - example of dialing a local phone number
-  * Show local name for countries (DONE)
-  * Show local name for cities - need to obtain that data somehow
-  * Show list of languages locals speak (showing language codes currently).
-Use this [gem](https://github.com/grosser/i18n_data) to get languageg names
 * Sight info
   * Do lookups for operating hours for everything except landmarks.
 [API page](https://developers.google.com/places/web-service/details#PlaceDetailsResults)
 * Stops